Slow-Cooked Pork Tacos Recipe

 - 10 flour tortillas (8 inches), warmed

-- 1. In a 3-qt. slow cooker, combine the first 11 ingredients.
-Cover and cook on high for 4-5 hours or until meat is tender.
+- 1. In a 3-qt. slow cooker, combine all ingredients except tortillas and toppings.
+Cook, covered, on high until meat is tender, 4-5 hours.

 - 2. Shred pork with two forks.
-Place about 1/2 cup pork mixture down the center of each tortilla.
-Serve with toppings if desired.
+Serve in tortillas; top as desired.
 Yield: 10 servings.

 Reviews for Slow-Cooked Pork Tacos